Sodium oxybate (By mouth)

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Confusion, unusual behaviors, thoughts of hurting yourself
+- Depression, anxiety, confusion, unusual behaviors, seeing or hearing things that are not there, thoughts of hurting yourself

 - Extreme dizziness or weakness, slow heartbeat or breathing, seizures, trouble breathing, and cold, clammy skin

 If you notice these less serious side effects, talk with your doctor:

 - Dizziness, drowsiness